Vasudevpanchani/TXON_04/README.md

-# TXON_04
+# OBISIP-TASK2
-This is a portfolio website created as a part of an internship in txon.
+This is Portfolio Page for personal information created as a part of internship in oasis infobyte.